 Biodiversity and habitat loss largely due to human activities have driven the planet Earth, the home of all living things including us, on to the brink of irreversible destruction.
 The current trend of climate change that threatens the livelihood of all living things is another human caused global problem.
-Biodiversity Conservancy joins the worldwide effort to undertake programs contributing to the preservation of species, habitats, the environment and the life support systems on the planet Earth.
+Biodiversity Conservancy International joins the worldwide effort to undertake programs contributing to the preservation of species, habitats, the environment and the life support systems on the planet Earth.

-We are active in 3 main areas
+We are active in three main areas:

 You can help

 Biodiversity Conservancy International receives funding from the Ontario Trillium Foundation (OTF), TD Bank Friends of the Environment and The City of Ottawa’s Community Environmental Project Grant Program (CEPGP), for which we are most grateful.
 But that can only take the work so far.
 We rely on volunteers and donors.
 All donations are tax deductible.
 See how you can help.